-Payara Micro is the open source, lightweight middleware platform of choice for containerized Java EE (Jakarta EE) microservices deployments.
-Less than 70MB in size, Payara Micro requires no installation or configuration and no need for code rewrites – so you can build and deploy a fully working app within minutes.
+Payara Micro Enterprise is the lightweight middleware platform of choice for containerized Jakarta EE application deployments.
+Less than 70MB, Payara Micro requires no installation, configuration, or code rewrites – so you can build and deploy a fully working app within minutes.

 Small and Simple: Building a Java Microservice